Giddens Law Firm

 Wrongful death is a civil action rather than a criminal action.
 Since the person killed (decedent) cannot file suit or collect damages, it is the family or representatives of the estate that do so.
-The intent is to recompense family members who have suffered monetarily and emotionally from the death.
-Damages can be assessed for lost wages and benefits, loss of companionship, and emotional pain and suffering caused by the trauma of this death.
+The intent of a wrongful death case is to recompense family members who have suffered monetarily and emotionally from the death.
+Damages from wrongful death can be assessed for lost wages and benefits, loss of companionship, and emotional pain and suffering caused by the trauma of this death.

 Only certain family members can bring a wrongful death lawsuit:

-A defendant can only be held responsible for wrongful death if it can be proved that the defendant’s conduct was the cause of the death.
-It must be shown that the death would not have occurred without the defendant’s act.
-The time between the defendant’s action and the death of the decedent is not a factor as long as it can be proved that the defendant’s action was the cause of death.
-To prove that negligence was the cause of your loved one’s passing, the following will need to be proven:
+A defendant can only be held responsible for wrongful death in Mississippi if it can be proved that the defendant’s conduct was the cause of the death.
+It must be shown by your attorney that the death would not have occurred without the defendant’s act.
+The time between the defendant’s action and the wrongful death of the decedent is not a factor as long as it can be proved that the defendant’s action was the cause of death.
+To prove that negligence was the cause of your loved one’s wrongful death, the following will need to be proven by your attorney:

 In Mississippi, if it can be shown that the decedent was partially responsible for his death, then he may be found to have comparative negligence.
-What this means is the damages will be awarded based on the percentage of negligence imputed to the decedent.
-Also, if the decedent failed to seek appropriate medical care and that failure led to his death, there may be no grounds for a wrongful death claim or a reduction to an award.
+What this means is the wrongful death damages will be awarded based on the percentage of negligence imputed to the decedent.
+Also, if the decedent failed to seek appropriate medical care and that failure led to his death, there may be no grounds for a wrongful death claim or a reduction to a wrongful death award.

-In a wrongful death claim, damages are assessed to compensate family members for their loss.
+In a wrongful death claim in Mississippi, damages are assessed to compensate family members for their loss.
 There are many ways in which damages can be calculated.
 Since damages can be awarded in a number of areas, it is important to examine each one carefully.
-The most obvious loss in a case of wrongful death is the actual expenses created by the accident, known as economic damages.
+The most obvious loss in a case of wrongful death is the actual expenses created by the wrongful death-related accident, otherwise known as economic damages.
 This includes medical expenses, funeral costs, loss of wages, and loss of future earnings.
 These are usually easy to determine for an experienced Jackson wrongful death attorney.

-A final area of damages is punitive damages.
+A final area of damages is punitive wrongful death damages.
 This is an amount awarded to punish the person who caused the death, rather than to compensate the survivors for a specific loss.
-It can typically only be awarded when the action of the defendant was intentional or grossly negligent and is rarely awarded.
+It can typically only be awarded when the action of the wrongful death defendant was intentional or grossly negligent and is rarely awarded.

-In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+In many cases around Mississippi, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.